Urs-Bruelhart/spectre_meltdown_check/README.md

 * User must have ssh access to all hosts, (remove '-c paramiko -k' to use default ssh-key exchange)
 * If using an inline list of hosts, have at least one comma and no spaces.

 * This playbook uses the "human_log.py" callback plugin so that ansible script module output is readable.
-More info for that plug-in can be found [here](https://github.com/n0ts/ansible-human_log).
+More on that plug-in can be found [here](https://github.com/n0ts/ansible-human_log).

 * Since the script will often fail to find CPU microcode update on a patched system, it will exit with return code 1 causing ansible to return a lot of red junk in addition to the script output.
 The pipe to sed removes the junk leaving clean script output.